Risk Assessment for Abrasive Wheels Abrasive Wheels assessment method.

 - Are they working alone or with assistance available?

-Questions to consider about the Load:
+Questions to consider about the Wheel and Machine:

 E - Environment assessment